KevinPal/RayTracer/README.md

 To determine the effectiveness of the BVH, various numbers of spheres were rendered with and without the BVH.
 This was run single threaded on an intel i7-10750H with no GPU optimizations.
 The BVH had a k=2, meaning leaf nodes on average had 2 elements in them.
 Spheres were rendered as fully reflective, with a maximum recursion depth of 4.
 All spheres were fully opaque.
 No antialiasing was done.
-All images were rendered at 500 x 500
+All images were rendered at 500 x 500.
-Times are in miliseconds
+Times are in seconds

 | Spheres      | Time with BVH  | Time without BVH | Speedup |
 | :---         |     :---:      |     :---:        | :---:   |